Chris Hipkins: Fourth term (2017–2020)

-As education minister, Hipkins has supported the abolition of National Standards and charter schools in New Zealand, which were supported by the previous National Government.
-He has also signalled a review of the National Certificate of Educational Achievement (NCEA) high school certificate system.
-However, Hipkins has clarified that the Ministry of Education would continue to fund the University of Otago's National Monitoring Study of Student Achievement and the Progress and Consistency Tool (PaCT).
+As education minister, Hipkins supported the abolition of National Standards and charter schools in New Zealand, which were supported by the previous National Government.
+He signalled a review of the National Certificate of Educational Achievement (NCEA) high school certificate system.
+However, Hipkins clarified that the Ministry of Education would continue to fund the University of Otago's National Monitoring Study of Student Achievement and the Progress and Consistency Tool (PaCT).
 The Government's announcement that it would close charter schools drew criticism from the opposition National and ACT parties.
 In early 2018, Hipkins introduced legislation preventing the creation of new charter schools, while enabling existing charter schools to be converted into special character schools.
 By September 2018, all twelve charter schools had successfully transitioned to become state-integrated and special character schools.

 In December 2018, Hipkins rejected a recommendation by the Council of Victoria University of Wellington to rename the university "University of Wellington", citing the strong opposition to the name change from staff, students, and alumni.
 Hipkins said that "he was not convinced the university had sufficiently engaged with stakeholders, who should have their views considered."

 In February 2019, Hipkins proposed merging the country's 16 polytechnics into a New Zealand Institute of Skills and Technology to counter deficits and declining domestic enrolments.
-This proposed Institute of Skills and Technology will also take over the country's vocational and apprenticeship programmes.
-While the Tertiary Education Union, Employers and Manufacturers Union, and the Canterbury Employers' Chamber of Commerce have expressed support for the Government's proposal, this has been criticised by the opposition National Party, Southern Institute of Technology CEO Penny Simmonds, and Mayor of Invercargill Tim Shadbolt.
+The proposed institute would also take over the country's vocational and apprenticeship programmes.
+While the Tertiary Education Union, Employers and Manufacturers Union, and the Canterbury Employers' Chamber of Commerce expressed support for the Government's proposal, it was criticised by the opposition National Party, Southern Institute of Technology CEO Penny Simmonds, and Mayor of Invercargill Tim Shadbolt.
 In response to the Christchurch mosque shootings, Hipkins extended the polytechnic submission timeframe to 5 April 2019.